o3de/o3de.org/content/docs/user-guide/programming/gems/code-gems.md

 ### Prerequisites

-You must register your Gem before you can built it.
+You must register your Gem before you can build it.

 If you created a Gem using the [`create-gem` command](creating) in the `o3de` script, it is registered automatically.